dfrws/dfrws2017-challenge/README.md

 ## Details

-The background and information about the digital evidence collected can be found in (Challenge Details)[challenge_details.md], while a report from the scene including an interview with one of the suspects can be found in [IoT Forensic Challenge Case Details](IoT%20Forensic%20Challenge%20Case%20Details.pd)
+The background and information about the digital evidence collected can be found in [Challenge Details](challenge_details.md), while a report from the scene including an interview with one of the suspects can be found in [IoT Forensic Challenge Case Details](IoT%20Forensic%20Challenge%20Case%20Details.pd)

 ## CHALLENGE ORGANIZERS